LEARN-LK/lms/install-boad.md

 ### Installation Steps for the Board Plugin

 1. **Download the Plugin:**
-   - Go to the Moodle plugins directory: [Moodle Plugins Directory](https://moodle.org/plugins/).
+   - Go to the Moodle plugins directory: [Moodle Plugins Directory](https://moodle.org/plugins/) or go directly to the [Board](https://moodle.org/plugins/mod_board)
-   - Search for "[Board](https://moodle.org/plugins/mod_board)" and select the appropriate plugin page .
+   - Search for "**Board**" and select the appropriate plugin page .
    - Download the latest version of the plugin in a ZIP format.

 2. **Upload the Plugin:**